SenseNet/sn-webpages/README.md

 > http://localhost:1234

 ## MVC views
-Note that if you installed sensenet ECM into an ASP.NET application that can may contain MVC views and controllers, you can freely use that technology, you do not have to create sensenset-specific pages.
+Note that if you installed sensenet ECM into an ASP.NET application that may contain MVC views and controllers, you can freely use that technology, you do not have to create sensenset-specific pages.
 That is only an option, made possible by this WebPages component.

 ## Custom pages
 If you choose to make use of this technology, please take a look at the following articles about building a site using our pages and **smart app model**: